 Binge eating disorder is an eating disorder and mental health condition.
 It is sometimes described as having a food addiction or compulsive eating.
 You might feel like you can’t stop yourself from eating, even if you want to.
 If you experience binge eating disorder, you may have come to rely on food for emotional support, or be using food to mask difficult feelings.
 Binge eating affects men and women equally and the condition tends to be more common in adults than in younger people.

 Janet Jackson has spoken about binge eating in her autobiography saying that “Food has always brought me comfort and the bingeing is triggered when I’m in a space that is not positive”.
 Loose Women star Nadia Sawalha has also bravely admitted to seeking support for binge eating.
 Monica Seles is known for her remarkable tennis career, but not many people know that the tennis great struggled with binge eating disorder.
+We are grateful to those who risk sharing these difficulties as it so helpful to those who haven’t felt able to talk about their own struggle and that is the first step to recovery.

 - Consuming large quantities of food in a short time period